NuLL3rr0r/babaei-net-blog-source/content/en/projects.md

                             Description
                         </th>
                         <td>
-                            It’s a role-playing 3D video game based on Shahnameh by the Persian poet Ferdowsi and a direct sequel to Age of Pahlevans I (2009).
+                            It’s a Roles(s)-playing 3D video game based on Shahnameh by the Persian poet Ferdowsi and a direct sequel to Age of Pahlevans I (2009).
 The main plot happens in the ancient city of Zabol and borrows many of its characters from Iranian mythology.
                         </td>
                     </tr>
                     <tr>
                         <th>
-                            Role
+                            Roles(s)
                         </th>
                         <td>
                             Core programmer<br />